-Torta di Pane, or Bread Pie is a dessert I make when I have too much leftover bread and I’ve already recycled half of it making homemade breadcrumbs (which I flavour with different spices according to need.
+Torta di Pane, or Bread Pie is a dessert I make when I have too much leftover bread and I've already recycled half of it making homemade breadcrumbs (which I flavor with different spices according to need.
 I will talk more about that in a future post).
-For your own fragrant Torta di Pane here’s what’s required:
+For your own fragrant Torta di Pane here's what's required:

 500 g (1.1 lb) leftover bread

 200 g (1 cup) brown sugar or sugar substitute (quantity may vary according to taste)